 - Poisonous Plants: Plants like poison ivy can also cause hive outbreaks in dogs.

 Treatment for Hives

 Conventional treatment usually involves the use of an antihistamine such as Benadryl to help relieve itching, swelling and other symptoms associated with hives.
 In severe cases, corticosteroids may be prescribed.

-If an acute case of canine hives is caused by ingestion of certain food, a dose of Milk of Magnesia can be used to remove the food quickly from the digestive system.
+If an acute case of canine hives is caused by eating certain food, a dose of Milk of Magnesia can be used to remove the food quickly from the digestive system.

 If an acute case of hives is caused by certain topical insecticide or medicated shampoo, use a mild dog shampoo to bathe the dog and rinse thoroughly to remove the chemical from the dog’s skin and hair.

 Home Remedies for Dog Hives

 Minor outbreaks of canine hives without any swelling can be treated using home remedies.
 The purpose is to relieve the itchiness and make the dog feel more comfortable.
 The hives usually disappear in a day or so.